How to Add Motion Blur in DaVinci Resolve (Read This First!)

 Changing the motion blur value to the maximum will not have any effect on your footage unless you keyframe the transform options like zoom, rotate, etc.

-Yes, this is an additional step and you will have to try for yourself before making a call (if this Resolve FX Transform would fit your needs or not).
+Yes, this is an additional step, and you will have to try it for yourself before making a call (if this Resolve FX Transform would fit your needs or not).

 This is how you add motion blur to your footage using Resolve FX Transform: